Work For Us

 Become a Learning Mentor – message from our Head

-Matt Bindon is the Head teacher of ACE schools, part of Transforming Futures Trust.
-He said “We have opportunities for people who are dedicated to making a difference to the young people we serve.
+Ruth Westwood is the Head teacher of ACE schools, part of Transforming Futures Trust.
+She said “We have opportunities for people who are dedicated to making a difference to the young people we serve.
 There are vacancies for people with a range of career backgrounds and experiences to become part of the team.
 Our staff tell me that it is an extremely satisfying job, with the added bonuses of the holiday and local government pension schemes. ”

 What do I do now?